– this page as pdf –

 LEFT:

-In the map of the German voting destricts, the party who won the most votes in 2009 was colored.
+The map of the German electoral districts is colored according to the party winning the most votes in 2009.

 TOP: